department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### E

+education: In general, on VA.gov we use "education" as a noun, and sometimes as part of a compound noun or attributive noun to modify another noun.
+- **Like this:** education benefits OR education and training opportunities
+- **Not this:** educational benefits OR educational and training opportunities

+educational: Because businesses within VA apply different usage styles for  “education” and “educational,” we've listed instances here, where we use "educational" in specific phrases rather than "education" as above.
+(See education entry.)
+- **Like this:** educational assistance, educational institution, educational plan, educational program

+educational and career counseling:  We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.
+Note: this style differs from the style within eBenefits VR&E > Education and Career Counseling pages.

+educational and vocational counseling: We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.

+educational assistance: We use this style of phrasing to be consistent with Chapter 35, [DEA, REAP, and VEAP](https://department-of-veterans-affairs.github.io/vets-design-system-documentation/content-style-guide/abbreviations-and-acronyms).

+educational counseling: We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.
+Note: this usage differs from the style within eBenefits VR&E > Education and Career Counseling pages.

 email: No hyphen (not "e-mail").

 environmental hazards: Define on first mention in body copy as "harmful toxins in the air, water, or land such as those that get released from burn pits."
 Include definition as another sentence, a parenthetical, or set off with commas.

-education (serving as an attributive noun to modify another noun)
-  - education benefits: not educational benefits
-  - education and training opportunities

-educational (as an adjective)
-  - educational assistance (to be consistent with Chapter 35, DEA, Dependents’ Educational Assistance, and other programs such as REAP, Reserve Educational Assistance Program, and VEAP, Veterans’ Educational Assistance Program)
-  - educational counseling
-    - educational and career counseling (this instance runs counter to the style within eBenefits > Apply > Vocational Rehabilitation and Employment Benefits > Education and Career Counseling, but aligns with VR&E Chapter 36 (Educational and Vocational Counseling)
-    - educational and vocational counseling (to be consistent with VR&E Chapter 36: Educational and Vocational Counseling)
-  - educational institution
-  - educational plan
-  - educational program

 employment handicap: Add a definition or note to help explain this term.
   - **Like this:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).